Edith, Missouri: Geography

 Edith is near the western banks of the winding Niangua River, about four linear miles southwest of Roach and five miles east of Macks Creek, the largest settlement in Russell Township.

 It is one-half mile north of the Whistle Bridge, a concrete causeway at the end of Tunnel Dam Road that crosses the Big Niangua River downstream from the dam.

 Edith is nearly two miles northwest of White City, a former community built on the rocky ridge to house the workers who erected the Tunnel Dam on the Niangua River beginning in about 1922.

-Edith is about one and one-half half linear miles north of Chapel Bluff, the site of notable limestone rock formations located along the Niangua River, south of the confluence of Jacks Creek with Mire Hollow Creek.
+Edith is about one and one-half linear miles north of Chapel Bluff, the site of notable limestone rock formations located along the Niangua River, south of the confluence of Jacks Creek with Mire Hollow Creek.
 It is the site of the former Chapel Bluff School, where, in the 1926–27 school year, Roy Tipton was the teacher, W. A. Vance was president and the clerk was John Varner.

 Chapel Bluff is about three and one-half linear miles north of the village of Celt, an unincorporated community in northeastern Dallas County.

 Chapel Bluff is about three and one-half linear miles to the east of Only, Missouri, which was the name of a populated place, with a post office between 1907 and 1919, in Russell Township.
 Only is on State Road O, off of Chapel Bluff Road as it emerges from the Niangua Hills.
 Only is to the immediate south of the historical village known as Dry Ridge where a school remained into the late 1920s.
 Another now extinct village by the same name was on the eastern side of the Niangua.

 The Wiley Gott Cemetery, established 1868, and the Mills Cemetery, established 1888, are south of Edith, are the southernmost burial sites in Camden County.